Top 10 Automotive Technology Trends in 2026 (AI, EVs, SDVs & Automation)

 EV powered fleets become the norm

-Electric vehicles are becoming central to cost-saving and sustainability strategies.
-However, EVs introduce new challenges around condition tracking and maintenance.
+Electric vehicles are becoming central to cost-saving and sustainability strategies across fleet and rental operations.
+However, EVs also introduce new challenges around condition tracking, maintenance, and safety monitoring.

 #4 - Predictive maintenance powered by Telematics and AI